Soil is the heart and soul of our planet. Put simply, we can't live without it.

 Did you know - a single hectare of soil has the potential to store and filter enough water for 1000 people for 1 year?

 Soil is a combination of minerals, organic matter, air, water and living organisms.
 We need it to sustain life.

 But our soils are degrading at an alarming rate.
 We have taken soil for granted and now one-third of the world’s arable soils are degraded.
 The situation becomes even more urgent when we consider that it can take a thousand years for just one centimetre of topsoil to form.

 We're out in the field with farmers, trialling new farming methods that can help improve their soils.

 2. Lobbying the government

-The methods to help save our soils that we suggest for farmers are used in organic systems.
-By encouraging all farmers to adopt organic principles we can take a positive step towards saving our soil.
+By encouraging farmers to transition towards agroecology, we can take a positive step towards saving our soil.

 The variety of life in our soils is amazing.
-Just one teaspoon of soil contains around 10,000 different species.
-This variety of life is essential to life on Earth.
-Meet the unsung heroes living under our feet.
+Just one teaspoon of soil may harbour up to 10 billion different microorganisms!
+This variety of life is essential to life on Earth, and each plays an important role in our ecosystem.

 Controlling pollution from synth. chemicals at source (& banning from products) is the best way to prevent them con… twitter.com/i/web/status/1…